John Cass: Sir John Cass's Foundation

-His charity continued to fund the Sir John Cass Foundation School as well as providing for the establishment of the Sir John Cass Technical Institute, which was founded in 1899 and moved into newly built premises at 31 Jewry Street, London, in 1902; becoming Sir John Cass College in 1950.
-In 1965, the college's Department of Fine and Applied art merged with the Department of Silversmithing and Allied Crafts from the Central School of Art to form the Sir John Cass School of Art, which moved into its own new premises at Central House, opposite the Whitechapel Art Gallery.
-The Sir John Cass College merged with the City of London College in 1970 to form the City of London Polytechnic; becoming London Guildhall University and merging to form the London Metropolitan University in 2002.
+His charity continued to fund the Sir John Cass Foundation School and provide for the establishment of the Sir John Cass Technical Institute, which was founded in 1899 and moved into newly built premises at 31 Jewry Street, London, in 1902; becoming Sir John Cass College in 1950.
+In 1965, the college's Department of Fine and Applied Arts merged with the Department of Silversmithing and Allied Crafts from the Central School of Art to form the Sir John Cass School of Art, which moved into its new premises at Central House, opposite the Whitechapel Art Gallery.
+The Sir John Cass College merged with the City of London College in 1970 to form the City of London Polytechnic, becoming London Guildhall University and merging to form the London Metropolitan University in 2002.

-The modern foundation provides support to a primary school within the City – near to St Botolph's, (The Aldgate School, formerly Sir John Cass's Foundation Primary School); a secondary school (Stepney All Saints School, formerly Sir John Cass Redcoat School) in the London Borough of Tower Hamlets; the Sir John Cass Faculty of Art, Architecture and Design within London Metropolitan University; and the Cass Business School within City, University of London.
+The modern foundation provides support to a primary school within the City – near to St Botolph's, (The Aldgate School, formerly Sir John Cass's Foundation Primary School); a secondary school (Stepney All Saints School, formerly Sir John Cass Redcoat School) in the London Borough of Tower Hamlets; the School of Art, Architecture and Design within London Metropolitan University; and the Bayes Business School (formerly Cass Business School) within City, University of London.

-The foundation has provided funding for the Sir John Cass School of Education at the University of East London campus in Stratford, London.
-Funding has also been provided for the Sir John Cass Hall, a hall of residence for students, in Well Street, London Borough of Hackney.
+The foundation has provided funding for the Sir John Cass School of Education at the University of East London campus in Stratford, London, and for Sir John Cass Hall, a hall of residence for students, in Well Street, London Borough of Hackney.

 Reappraisal

-In the United States in May 2020, George Floyd, a black man, was murdered by a white police officer, and in response there were protests in many cities around the world.
-In Bristol the statue of Edward Colston, a slave trader, was toppled.
+In the United States in May 2020, George Floyd, a black man, was murdered by a white police officer, and in response, there were protests in many cities around the world.
+In Bristol, the statue of Edward Colston, a slave trader, was toppled.
 Thus, amongst a broader recognition of racial injustice, many institutions reviewed their historical associations with the slave trade.

-In the following months the Sir John Cass Foundation and many associated organisations changed, or committed to change, their names.
+In the following months, the Sir John Cass Foundation and many associated organisations changed, or committed to change, their names.
 London Metropolitan University removed Cass's name from their Art, Architecture and Design School.
 The foundation itself committed to change its name, later announcing that it would be called The Portal Trust, taking effect in Spring 2021.
-The business school at City, University of London, will remove its association with Cass, instead adopting the name of the 18th century mathematician Thomas Bayes in September 2021.
+The business school at City, University of London, removed its association with Cass, instead adopting the name of the 18th-century mathematician Thomas Bayes in September 2021.
 And the Sir John Cass Redcoat School changed its name to Stepney All Saints School.